Peymankor/medium_blogs/2024/08-Aug/RL-Inventory/log.md

 ## 2024-08-17

 - No meaninful results yet.
 I need to work on the reward plot, it should be improving try by changing learning rate, maybe it should be adaptive, or very low value.
 I will try to change the learning rate and see what happens.

+## 2024-08-21

+- The code seems working.
+Now I need to think about comparing teh optimum policy versus the simple policy.
+I need to think about how I can compare the two policies.
+I will try to implement the simple policy and see what happens.

+### 2024-08-22

+- work on how bring everthing to Markdown and hwo chatgpt to make content and make clear isllustration on how inventory mangemnge works.

+### 2024-08-29

+- Working on the ddraft of the code, how to write and fial edit of the blog
+-